Soichiro-Gardinner/Prediction-of-Grocery-Sales/Project 1[Revisited]/Revisited.md

 From the feature importances, we identify the top 5 most important features in our Random Forest Regressor and discuss their significance.

+## SHAP Analysis

+To gain deeper insights into our models, we use SHAP analysis to understand how each feature affects individual data points' predictions.
+We create a SHAP summary plot to visualize the impact of each feature on the model's predictions.

+### Interpretation of Top Features

+From the SHAP summary plot, we interpret the top features that have the highest impact on the model's predictions.
+We explain the direction of their impact (positive or negative) and how changes in these features influence the sales predictions.

 ## Serialization

-To ensure we can use our best models in future assignments or projects, we serialize and save them using the joblib library.
+To ensure we can use our best models and SHAP analysis in future assignments or projects, we serialize and save them using the joblib library.

 ### Best Models